Bikeman868/NPL/docs/LANGUAGE.md

 message still has context and can be routed, and is typically used to trigger an action somewhere else in the code.

-The NPL runtime includes a `connection` called `emitter` that can emit messages at approximately regular intervals.
+The NPL runtime includes a `connection` type called `Emitter` that can emit messages at approximately regular intervals.
 This can be used to trigger polling operations and such.
 The emitter can be configured to output any message type, but is frequently used to emit empty messages.